 A point has no length or thickness.
 In other words, it has no dimension.

 We use a dot to provide a visual representation of a point.
-Furthermore, we use capital letters to provide a name to a certain point.
+Furthermore, we use capital letters to give a name to a certain point.

 Some real-life representations of a point are the tip of a pencil or a certain coordinate in a map.